 Being more customer-centric is a concept that, on the surface, can seem silly.
 What company doesn’t revolve around its customers and the revenue they generate?

-The answer, of course, is many aren’t.
-They’re product-centric, instead focusing on what products they can get to market that customers may appreciate.
+The answer, of course, is that many aren’t.
+Companies can be product-centric, instead focusing on what products they can get to market that customers may appreciate.

 - What is it?

 - Why’s it important?